davidmogar/gblinks/README.rst

 Broken links!

-Oh man, Gitbook is such a nice tool to handle your documentation, but is so easy to mess it up and add broken links here and there, right?
+Oh man, Gitbook is such a nice tool to handle your documentation, but it's so easy to mess it up and add broken links here and there, right?

-Gblinks is a easy to use tool to detect those links on time so you can fix it before publishing your documentation.
-It can even be integrated in your CI workflow!
+Gblinks is a easy to use tool to detect those links on time so you can fix them before publishing your documentation.
+The process can even be integrated in your CI workflow!

 Cool, where do I get it?
 ------------------------